flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/README.md

 ## 📖 Overview

-**Headlines Toolkit** is a source-available, full-stack Flutter application designed as a robust foundation for building modern news applications.
+**source-available**, full-stack Flutter application designed as a robust foundation for building modern news applications.
 This toolkit offers a streamlined, user-friendly experience for browsing news headlines and is built upon a clean, maintainable architecture.
 ## ✨ Features

 -   🗞️ **Headlines Feed:** Displays a minimalist list of news headlines (title only, with source, category, and country represented as icons).